GuyBaele/SpreadGL/README.md

 ```
 This step works in the same way as the A.27 example.

 2. Create an environmental layer.
 You need to add swine trade data to the map of China.
 The dataset 'National_swine_stocks.csv' was obtained from the original study (He et al.).
 The China map was generated via this link (http://datav.aliyun.com/portal/school/atlas/area_selector).
 Use the following command:
 ```
-table --region China_map.geojson --key name --data National_swine_stocks.csv --foreign location --output Swine_stocks_on_map.geojson
+table --map China_map.geojson --key name --data National_swine_stocks.csv --foreign location --output Swine_stocks_on_map.geojson
 ```
 This command executes the environment.py script with 5 required arguments:
---region: Specify the input map (.GeoJSON).
+--map: Specify the input boundary map (.GeoJSON).
---key: Enter the foreign key field name in the properties part of input.
+--key: Enter the key field of the GeoJSON file.
+In this case, it can be "name" in the properties.
---data: Use environmental data (.csv).
+--data: Use environmental data (.csv, comma-delimited).
---foreign: Enter the foreign field name in your data.
+--foreign: Enter the foreign field of the CSV file.
+In this case, it can be the "location" column.
---output: Give a name for the output map (.GeoJSON).
+--output: Give a name to the output environmental layer (.GeoJSON).
 When this step is done, a file called 'Swine_stocks_on_map.geojson' will be created.

 3. Visualise the spatial and environmental layers together in Spread.gl.
+Follow the previous steps to get different visuals of the spatial layers.
+1)To create an environmental layer, select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Polygon' in Basic.
+Fill the colours based on your desired field, 'mean' for this case.
+You can also set the colour scale as quantize and lower the opacity to increase the contrast between this layer and the base map layer.
+It is also possible to hide the stroke, change its colour and width.
-To add a custom base map style, you need to create a custom map style on Mapbox Studio (https://studio.mapbox.com).
+2)To add a custom base map style, you need to create a custom map style on Mapbox Studio (https://studio.mapbox.com).
 An official manual can be found via this link (https://docs.mapbox.com/studio-manual/guides).
 Once completed, open the Base Map panel, click the add map style button to open the custom map style modal, paste in the mapbox style Url.
 Note that you need to paste in your mapbox access token if your style is not published.

 https://user-images.githubusercontent.com/74751786/205175522-5f639239-79d6-48c4-a097-837df9e50fa6.mp4